 Protecting Interior Panels

-There are several options when it comes to protecting the interior panels of the vehicle.
-Some of the top three are paint protection film, vinyl wrap, and press-on coverings.
-And all options come with the ability to somewhat customize the interior in addition to offering protection.
+There are several options for protecting the interior panels of a vehicle.
+The top three include paint protection film, vinyl wrap, and press-on coverings.
+Each option offers some level of customization in addition to protection.

-There is a wealth of coverage options available for all Tesla Models.
-You can cover everything from the air vents, cup-holder surround, hard plastic door trims, and the wooden dash panel.
-They come in various colors and finishes.
-The most popular and widely available options are white, black, red, and carbon-fiber patterns.
+Tesla owners also have a wide range of coverage choices.
+You can protect air vents, cup-holder surrounds, hard plastic door trims, and the wooden dash panel.
+These coverings come in various colors and finishes, with white, black, red, and carbon-fiber patterns being the most popular.

 Vinyl does offer a far wider range of customization options and some additional protection to plastic or metal interior surfaces.
 But does come with some downsides as well.
 Though it probably won’t hold up well to pet nails, it can make wiping off drool and dirt easier.

-Xpel paint protection film is 8mils thick multilayered polyurethane film with a topcoat that can “heal” itself from light scratches when heated.
+Xpel paint protection film is an 8-mil-thick multilayered polyurethane film with a topcoat that can “heal” itself from light scratches when heated.
 It also has the benefit of adding UV protection to the surfaces it covers.
-Typically used for the outside of the vehicle many don’t realize that it can also be applied to vehicle interiors, especially those with high-gloss finishes.
+Typically used for the outside of the vehicle, many don’t realize that it can also be applied to vehicle interiors, especially those with high-gloss finishes.

 Protecting the Paint

-Paint protection film also comes with a 10-year warranty for peeling, bubbling, and delaminating not caused by customer wear and tear.
+Paint protection film includes a 10-year warranty against peeling, bubbling, and delaminating.
+This guarantee covers manufacturer issues but excludes damage caused by normal wear and tear.

 Protecting the Vegan Interior

-Hands down the best way of protecting your seats when it comes to pets is using seat and door covers.
-These can come in an array of different options.
-From a thick canvas material to a softer quilted material, and all the way up to fitted faux leather coverings that can look just as good if not better than the factory seats.
-Of course, all these options also have different price points, the fitted sit coverings can run up into the hundreds per seat.
+Hands down, the best way to protect your seats when you have pets is by using seat and door covers.
+These covers come in many forms, from thick canvas to softer quilted materials, and even fitted faux leather that can look as good as or better than factory seats.
+Naturally, prices vary, with fitted covers running into the hundreds per seat.

-One of the main goals when choosing a covering option should be the ease of cleaning and removing it.
-With pets involved you want a cover that can be easily removed and washed, then reinstalled.
-Tesla even sells an official rear-seat pet liner.
-Fitting into place by securing a strap around the headrests.
-Their pet liner is designed to keep pets in the rear seats with a mesh divider and attaching to the front two seats.
-Allowing protection of the seat backs as well as the center console.
-It even has separate panels for protecting the doors.
+When choosing a cover, focus on how easy it is to clean and remove.
+With pets, you need something that can be quickly taken off, washed, and put back on.
+Tesla sells an official rear-seat pet liner that fits by securing straps around the headrests.
+This liner keeps pets in the rear with a mesh divider that attaches to the front seats, protecting both the seat backs and the center console.
+It even includes separate panels for the doors.

 Protecting the Carpet